 There is also a clear separation between the federal government’s immigration agency (the U.S. Department of Homeland Security and the Immigration and Customs Enforcement or ICE) and the government’s tax agency, the Internal Revenue Service (IRS).

-There is no guarantee that an undocumented immigrant would never face immigration consequences as a result of filing taxes in the future.
+There is no guarantee that unauthorized immigrants would never face immigration consequences due to filing taxes in the future.
 For example, if the laws change in the future, there could be potential risks.

-While this disconnect is a source of ongoing tension between the agencies, sharing this information would require legislative action—either a new law or an amendment to the Immigration and Nationality Act.”
+While this disconnect is a source of ongoing tension between the agencies, sharing this information would require legislative action—either a new law or an amendment to the Immigration and Nationality Act.